alleyinteractive/internal-flags/README.md

 ## Instructions

-By default the internal taxonomy will be added to all registered post types.
+By default, the internal taxonomy will be added to all registered post types.

 ## Common Use Cases
 - Hiding from archives/searches